 Then when I go to bulk out the rest of the copy, it’s much quicker and easier because I know exactly what I need to write about.

 And we’re not writing a full-blown essay under each subhead either.
 Just 2-4 short paragraphs under each subhead is perfectly acceptable.

 Call to action

-Every blog post you write should have some sort of call to action.
-Whether that’s a link to a lead magnet, an invitation to book a call, or asking readers to share the post.
+Every blog post you write should have a way to guide people onto the next step with you and your brand.
+Whether that’s a link to a lead magnet, an invitation to book a call, a link to a relevant product, or asking readers to share the post.

 If you need call-to-action inspiration, check out 9 game-changing ways to end your blog posts.